0x4D31/awesome-threat-detection/README.md

 ### Tools

+- [MITRE ATT&CK Navigator](https://mitre.github.io/attack-navigator/enterprise/)([source code](https://github.com/mitre/attack-navigator)) - The ATT&CK Navigator is designed to provide basic navigation and annotation of ATT&CK matrices, something that people are already doing today in tools like Excel.
 - [HELK](https://github.com/Cyb3rWard0g/HELK) - A Hunting ELK (Elasticsearch, Logstash, Kibana) with advanced analytic capabilities.
 - [osquery](https://osquery.io/) - An operating system instrumentation framework for Windows, OS X (macOS), Linux, and FreeBSD.
 It exposes an operating system as a high-performance relational database.
 - [osquery-configuration](https://github.com/palantir/osquery-configuration) - A repository for using osquery for incident detection and response.